Moving to Spain from the US: The ultimate guide for expats (2026)

 Expect long lunches, siesta in summer, and emphasis on work-life balance.
 Spain's roughly 30 days of combined paid leave and public holidays puts it among the top in Europe for time off – on par with France, Austria, and the Nordic countries.

-Step 6: Navigating healthcare and insurance
+Step 6: navigating healthcare and insurance

 Spain has one of Europe's best public healthcare systems – affordable, high-quality, and widely accessible.